Better Ways to Get More Energy

-If you reach for energy drinks to keep you going, think about breaking the habit.
-Energy drinks may seem like a good idea, but you're likely to perk up only for a short time.
-Energy drinks are loaded with caffeine and as much sugar as a regular soda.
+Energy drinks may seem like a good idea, but they tend to perk you up for a short time.
+They’re loaded with caffeine and as much sugar as a regular soda.
 When those wear off, your energy level will crash -- leaving you anxious, nervous, and restless.
-And too much caffeine can leave you dehydrated, which can make you feel sluggish and cause headaches.
+And too much caffeine can make you dehydrated, which can make you feel sluggish and cause headaches.

 Energy Bump: Water

-Make water your first choice of beverage for natural energy instead.
-A dehydrated body is a sluggish and spacey one, so drinking plenty of water will help keep you alert, focused, and moving easily.
-You should be drinking enough water so that your pee is barely yellow.
+Make this your drink of choice instead.
+It will help keep you alert, focused, and moving easily.
+Drink enough of it so that your pee is barely yellow.

 Water, which is naturally calorie-free, is cheap, too.
-Filling up a reusable water bottle will cut your costs and help save the planet.
+Fill up a reusable water bottle to cut your costs and help save the planet.

 What about sports drinks?
-Although they can help keep you hydrated, they have extra calories and sugar you don't need unless you're working out for more than an hour or are participating in an endurance sport like running.
+Although they can help keep you hydrated, they have extra calories and sugar you don't need, unless you're working out for more than an hour.

-When you feel yourself dragging, remember that you can increase energy without crashing later.
-The best natural energy comes from getting enough rest, being active, eating well, and drinking plenty of water.
+When you feel yourself dragging, remember that you can get more energy without crashing later.
+The best ways are to get enough rest, be active, eat well, and drink plenty of H2O.